journ220/journ220.github.io/src/index.md

 - Required readings will be discussed in class.

-### Academic dishonesty and plagiarism
+## Academic dishonesty and plagiarism

 The high academic standard at the University of California, Berkeley, is reflected in each degree that is awarded.
 As a result, it is up to every student to maintain this high standard by ensuring that all academic work reflects their own ideas or properly attributes the ideas to the original sources.
 These are some basic expectations of students with regards to academic integrity:

 - Any work submitted should be your own individual thoughts, and should not have been submitted for credit in another course unless you have prior written permission to re-use it in this course from this instructor.
 - All assignments must use “proper attribution,” meaning that you have identified the original source of words or ideas that you reproduce or use in your assignment.
 This includes drafts and homework assignments.
-- If you’re unclear about expectations around attribution and plagiarism, ask me.
+- If you’re unclear about expectations around attribution and plagiarism, ask us.

 **What does proper attribution mean for code when Googling and using [stackoverflow.com](stackoverflow.com) are the norm?**

 I’m so glad you asked.
 If you were stuck and found code online to help you, link to the resource in your documentation, either in the code comments or in a markdown block for a notebook.
 Make sure you format or rewrite the code in the preferred style of your programming language (single or double quotes, snake_case or camelCase, and so on).

-### Disabled Students’ Program
+## Disabled Students’ Program

 UC Berkeley is committed to creating a learning environment that meets the needs of its diverse student body including students with disabilities.
-If you anticipate or experience any barriers to learning in this course, please feel welcome to discuss your concerns with me.
+If you anticipate or experience any barriers to learning in this course, please feel welcome to discuss your concerns with us.

 If you have a disability, or think you may have a disability, you can work with the Disabled Students’ Program (DSP) to request an official accommodation.
 DSP is the campus office responsible for authorizing disability-related academic accommodations, in cooperation with the students themselves and their instructors.
 You can find more information about DSP, including contact information and the application process here: https://dsp.berkeley.edu.
-If you have already been approved for accommodations through DSP, please meet with me so we can develop an implementation plan together.
+If you have already been approved for accommodations through DSP, please meet with us so we can develop an implementation plan together.

 Students who need academic accommodations or have questions about their accommodations should contact DSP, located at 260 César Chávez Student Center.
 Students may call 642-0518 (voice), 642-6376 (TTY), or e-mail dsp@berkelely.edu.

-### Additional student services
+## Additional student services

 - [Berkeley Journalism Student Services](http://myjschool.com) will help with questions and services related to advising and course registration, career development, funding and financial aid, and more.
 - [Basic Needs Center](https://basicneeds.berkeley.edu/) provides support with all the essential resources (food, housing, etc.) needed to not only survive, but thrive here at UC Berkeley.